 |Udemy||Between $9 and $300 per course|

-It is difficult to judge the quality of the training when the videos are all made by different experts.
+It is difficult to judge the quality of the training when all courses are all made by different experts.
 However, just like on LinkedIn Learning, you can see ratings and comments from participants on Udemy to help you make your choice. 😎

 Just like LinkedIn Learning, you also have access to a certificate, but once again, it’s unaccredited…